This article contains affiliate links.

 It’s not perfect, since everything is a compromise, but it works pretty darn well.

+The minimum capable carbine is one that reliably performs most tasks well.
+This gives you time to learn the ins and outs of the platform and develop your skills with a rifle that grows with you.
 This AR-15 carries well, has good accuracy, and is extremely reliable as long as a basic maintenance routine is kept.
 It is equally suited to home defense as it is carrying on a hike through the woods.

 Minimum Capable Carbine Features